noobtechie/Barcode-Removal/README.md

 To run the code use the command

-python barcode.py --image <Image File Name> --Folder <Output Folder path>
+python barcode.py --image ImageFileName --Folder OutputFolderPath

 Note: The output folder needs to be created before hand.